eferroni/live-news/README.md

 ## Stepzen:

-What? middleware that transform a rest api to graphql We will connect to StepZen to access the media stack api
+What? middleware that transform a rest api to graphql

+We will connect to StepZen to access the media stack api

 - Create an account on https://stepzen.com/

 ### Installing:

-- Install StepZen globally on your machine: npm install -g stepzen
+- Install StepZen globally on your machine: `npm install -g stepzen`
-- Log in with your StepZen account: `bash stepzen login -a username`
+- Log in with your StepZen account: `stepzen login -a username`
 - Enter your Admin Key, copy and paste from the StepZen Getting Started page

 ### Implementing